mosuka/bayard/docs_src/reference/apis/search.md

 Limitation of amount that document to be returned.
 If not specified, use default value. [default: 10]

 - `exclude_count`
 A flag indicating whether or not to exclude hit count in the search results.
-If not specified, use default value. [default: true]
+If not specified, use default value. [default: false]

 - `exclude_docs`
 A flag indicating whether or not to exclude hit documents in the search results.
-If not specified, use default value. [default: true]
+If not specified, use default value. [default: false]

 - `query`
 Query string to search the index.